WHAT'S PROJECT CONSENT?

 HOW IS CONSENT RELEVANT?

 Building a consent culture is the first step, but a vital one.
 By promoting consent, we are reminding society that violations of someone's agency should never be taken lightly.
 Rather than continuing to teach that the blame is on victims, we want it known that consent is always an established right, not a removable luxury.
 Creating a consent-based culture is the groundwork to battling sexual assault as a whole and while we don't expect it to eradicate sexual assault altogether, we believe that it's a message worth putting out there.

 HOW CAN I MAKE A DIFFERENCE?

 Anyone can make a difference by simply listening and speaking out.
-We don't believe that change takes place with the actions of a single person.
-As the saying goes, "It takes a village to raise a child."
-In this instance, we want that child to live in a nurturing environment without the threat of rape culture.
-Our work can only be successful if we can inspire others to take up the call as well.
-For all intents and purposes, Project Consent alone cannot end rape culture.
-But with the help of our followers, it's a reachable goal made more tangible with every voice that joins in.
+We don't believe that change takes place with the actions of a single person, but instead a community of people that come together as one.
+Whether it is standing up for survivors, participating in a march, calling your local representative, submitting an creative piece, or putting your best foot forward, no one is insignificant.
+Our work can only be successful if we can inspire others to stand tall and fight the good fight.
+Project Consent alone cannot end rape culture, but with the help of our followers, it's a reachable goal made more tangible with every voice that joins in.

 Much like a doctor must diagnose a disease before treating it, the first step in combating sexual assault is raising awareness to the public and promoting an understanding that there is a grievous issue with the way sexual assault is treated in society.
 The conversation about sexual assault is one that must occur in order for change to take place within all society.